|© Leila Nahib|

 Places to Look for Critique Partners

 Inked Voices, a paid service that connects people to online critique groups.
-Check out some current offerings, which include feedback from agents and authors:
+Also includes workshops with agents.

 For professional critiques from people we recommend, check out our page, Freelance Authors/Editors & Critiques